 Libertyís prosperous oil boom days.
 When large oil fields were discovered

 in the Liberty area in the 1920ís, numerous people flooded the town that

 soon sported a number of new restaurants, hotels, and other businesses.

-The hold hotel was built by John and Sallie Ott, the hotel adjacent to the
+The old hotel, built by John and Sallie Ott adjacent to the

 tracks, was first called the Drummer Hotel for the traveling salesmen of